rg-3/screenshot.js/README.md

 ### Features

 * Takes a screenshot of the visible area on the current tab in response to a key stroke
   (`Ctrl + Shift + X` on PCs and  `Command + Shift + X` on Macs).

-* Takes a screenshot of the video on the current tab in response to a key stroke
+* Takes a screenshot of the video being played on the current tab in response to a key stroke
   (`Ctrl + Shift + V` on PCs and  `Command + Shift + V` on Macs).